|

 Traditional revetted bunker face © Digitalsport UK

-The West Links is one of the qualifying courses when the Open Championship is played at Muirfield in 2013, and over the years has
+The West Links is one of the qualifying courses when the Open Championship is played at Muirfield, and over the years has

 hosted the British Senior's Open Championship, Scottish Boys' Championship (1935-1972), Vagliano Trophy and several Scottish